katalon-studio/katalon-studio-platform/docs/turorials/create-your-first-plugin.md

 ![Build Plugin Successfully](https://raw.githubusercontent.com/katalon-studio/katalon-studio-platform/dev/docs/turorials/images/img_build_plugin.png)

-After the build completed, there is a `my-first-katalon-plugin.jar` under the `target` folder, we will need this to launch your plugin in the next step.
+After the build completed, there is a `my-first-katalon-plugin.jar` under the `target` folder.
+We need this to launch your plugin in the next step.

 ### Step 6: Test your plugin
 Open Katalon Studio v6.0.3 (beta) and activate **Event Log** tab that's nearby `Console Log` tab.
 All your plugin's message will be displayed here.